byte4RR4Y/rock4se-image-builder/README.md

-# rock4se-image-builder v2.2
+# rock4se-image-builder v2.5  >!UPDATED!<

+## On first boot of the builds the device reboots after resizing root filesystem

-## With the latest Linux Kernel !!!
+### You can choose the latest availible Linux Kernel!!!

-For questions or suggestions use the Discussions forum
+For questions or suggestions use the Discussions forum or Email.
-### PLEASE report any issues!
-When you start your build just type 'sudo resizeroot' to expand root filesystem

 #####################################################################################
 ## Changes
     - Fixed some issues with the Dockerfile